dimalik/Hrate/README.md

 # Introduction

-This package implements the _increasing window entropy estimator_ (i.e., LZ78) as described in [1], [2] and [3] to estimate the entropy rate of a string of symbols.
+This package implements the _increasing window entropy estimator_ (i.e., LZ78) as described in [1], [2] and [3] to estimate the entropy
+rate of a string of symbols.
 In the example given here, symbols are words, and the string is a pre-processed text of the German version of the European Parliament Corpus (EPC) [4].
-The package provides two main functions: converge.estimate() and get.estimate().
+The package provides two main functions: stabilize.estimate() and get.estimate().
 The first function calculates the entropy rate for a pre-specified set of token counts.
 This helps to establish the number of tokens necessary for entropy rates to stabilize.
 The second function gives a single estimate for a pre-specified number of tokens.

 # Installation